About this threat

 Click Go button at the top left of the screen and select Applications.
 Select applications folder and look for Win32/Heri Trojan or any other suspicious software.
 Now right click on every of such entries and select Move to Trash, then right click the Trash icon and select Empty Trash.

-Download Removal Toolto remove Win32/Heri TrojanUse our recommended removal tool to uninstall Win32/Heri Trojan.
+Download Removal Toolto scan for Win32/Heri TrojanUse our recommended removal tool to scan for Win32/Heri Trojan.
 Trial version of WiperSoft provides detection of computer threats like Win32/Heri Trojan and assists in its removal for FREE.
 You can delete detected registry entries, files and processes yourself or purchase a full version.

 WiperSoft Review Details WiperSoft (www.wipersoft.com) is a security tool that provides real-time security from potential threats.
 Nowadays, many users tend to download free software from the Intern ...